Captive (2015 film)

 Captive is a 2015 American crime-drama thriller film directed by Jerry Jameson and written by Brian Bird and Reinhard Denke, based on the non-fiction book Unlikely Angel by Ashley Smith.

 A true story about Brian Nichols, who escapes from the Fulton County courthouse in Atlanta on March 11, 2005 and holds Ashley Smith as a hostage, the film stars David Oyelowo as Nichols and Kate Mara as Smith.
 Filming began in October 2013 in North Carolina.
 The film was released worldwide on September 18, 2015 by Paramount Pictures.

 Plot

 On March 11, 2005, Brian Nichols escapes from the Fulton County courthouse in Atlanta, during his trial involving a rape case.
 In the process of the escape he murders the judge presiding over his trial, Rowland Barnes, as well as court reporter Julie Brandau.
-He also shoots Sergeant Hoyt Teasley while escaping from the courthouse, and then later kills ICE Special Agent David G. Wilhelm, who was off-duty at his home.
+He also shoots Sergeant Hoyt Teasley while escaping from the courthouse, and later kills ICE Special Agent David G. Wilhelm, who was off-duty at his home.

 Nichols becomes the subject of a citywide manhunt.
 His frantic escape brings him to the apartment of Ashley Smith, a single mother and recovering methamphetamine addict, whom he holds hostage.
 Smith gets through the time by being inspired by Rick Warren's best-selling book The Purpose Driven Life while Nichols searches for redemption.
 As she reads aloud, Smith and her would-be killer come to a crossroads.
-Nichols eventually turns himself to the police.
+Nichols eventually turns himself in to the police.